 At each school board meeting, attendees are given a handout with the agenda for the meeting.
 Under the Citizen's Comments agenda items (there are 2), it states "The intention of the audience of citizens is for the Board to listen to you.
 We will carefully weigh your comments, but may not engage in dialog, which is not the intended purpose of the opportunity."

 You can ask a question.
 The board may respond.
-Or not.

 At an information meeting (April 10, 2013) after a resident read a statement regarding curriculum, the board president made it clear there would be no response because (the school board meeting) was not the place for dialog and the president felt the comments were only an opinion.
 Which leads to the real question.

 Where and when do residents and taxpayers dialog with the Kiski Area School Board?

 One goal of Kiski-Area-Info is to gather the information related to the above questions and